psycolulz/psycoscrape/README.md

 How To Use
 ============================
 RUN AS ROOT!!!
-Just like All Of My Previous Projects, Users Will Be Forced To Learn How To View And Edit Code While Also Learning The Proper Input For Each Function.
+Updated The Tool To Where It No Longer Requires Users To Edit The Code.
+I Originally Wanted Users To Learn How To Read And Edit Code While Learning What The Manual Requests Are To Get The Desired Information, But I Have Decided To Aim For Convenience Instead.
-Don't Worry, It Is Pretty Easy To Understand.

 What Can It Gather?
 ============================